Loading the tidyverse package:

 sep="\t", quote="", header=TRUE)

-In the following, use pipes and dplyr
+In the following, use pipes and dplyr verbs to answer

-questions on sprint_w
+questions on sprint_w.

-value, and then
+Wind value, and then

 display only the women who ran at most 10.7 seconds.# Your code goes here

-, then
+Time, then

-, and again display only the women who ran
+decreasing Wind, and again display only the women who ran

-at most 10.7 seconds, but only the Time
+at most 10.7 seconds, but only the Time, Wind,

-columns.# Your code goes here
+Name, and Date columns.# Your code goes here

-with only
+sprint_w with only

-columns using data where
+Time and Wind columns using data where

-values that are nonpositive.
+Wind values that are nonpositive.
 Then, coerce all the

 entries of the selected data frame to numeric values and subset those